Hegar's sign

 HELLP syndrome

 HELLP syndrome usually presents in the third trimester with right upper quadrant or epigastric pain, nausea, and vomiting.
 HELLP syndrome is considered to be a variant of preeclampsia.
-However, unlike preeclampsia hypertension and proteinuria do not need to be present for the diagnose HELLP syndrome.
+However, unlike preeclampsia, hypertension and proteinuria do not need to be present for the diagnosis of HELLP syndrome.
 HELLP syndrome occurs in approximately 0.2 to 0.6 percent of all pregnancies.
 The cause of HELLP syndrome is unknown.

 Strict criteria for the diagnosis of HELLP syndrome: